 The new system (red elements) adds two independent valves and dual input arms.
-The input arms also contain spring ides that allow the system to overrides that allow the system to operate normally if it becomes jammed.
+The input arms also contain spring overrides that allow the system to operate normally if it becomes jammed.
 Hydraulic pressure sensors have also been added to activate the standby PCU if abnormal readings are detected.